CCAR benchmark 2019

 The Comprehensive Capital Adequacy Review (CCAR) is a key supervisory requirement for banks conducting business in the United States.
-This requirement is one of the most complex stress tests that evaluates the capacity in which institutions can withstand economic downturns.
+This requirement is one of the most complex stress tests that evaluates the capacity with which institutions can withstand economic downturns.

-The goal of this annual exercise is to provide participants with a benchmark of methodology and model outputs for their 2019 CCAR submissions.
+The goal of our annual exercise is to provide participants with a benchmark of methodology and model outputs for their 2019 CCAR submissions.
 The study will collect a combination of both quantitative and qualitative information, which will build on last year’s CCAR benchmark.

-A key feature of the report is the provision of benchmark ratios of different supervisory scenarios (e.g. the ratio of adverse to baseline scenarios), which allows participants a straightforward way to compare their results against those of their peers while maintaining a high level of confidentiality.
+A key feature of the report is the benchmark ratios of different supervisory scenarios (e.g. the ratio of adverse to baseline scenarios), which allows participants a straightforward way to compare their results against those of their peers while maintaining a high level of confidentiality.